• Academic Dishonesty

 b) be within two (2) courses (maximum of 6 credits) of completing their graduation requirements.

-Students will be allowed to take a military leave from the College without penalty.
+Students will be allowed to take a military leave from the University without penalty.
 Students will receive a 100 percent tuition refund (less any financial aid which may have been received for the term) upon presenting an original copy of their military orders for active duty to the Office of the Registrar.

 Alternatively, extension (INC) grades with no tuition reimbursement may be more appropriate when the call for active military duty comes near the end of the semester/session.
 Students taking military leave should complete the leave of absence form.